Activating Hidden Teleportation Power: Theory and Experiment: Introduction

+Importantly, teleportation power, as with some other desirable features of an entangled state, may be activated by utilizing experimentally-feasible~\cite{ExpHiddenNonlocality,Pramanik:PRA:2019,Nery:PRL:2020} {\em local filtering}~\cite{Gisin} operations (see also~\cite{PopescuHN,Peres:PRA:1996,Masanes,Masanes:PRL:2008,Liang:PRA:2012}).
+Accordingly, we say that $\rho$ has {\em hidden teleportation power} (HTP) if it is {\em useless} for teleportation but becomes {\em useful}, i.e., {\em activated} after a successful local filtering.
+Two-qubit entangled states are either useful or can be activated~\cite{Horodecki97,Verstraete:PRL:2003,Horodecki00}.
+Bound entangled~\cite{Horodeck:PRL:1998} states are useless for teleportation and cannot be activated~\cite{Horodecki} while {\em all} entangled isotropic states~\cite{ReductionCriterion} are useful.
+Are there higher-dimensional entangled states whose teleportation power can be activated?
+Here, we show that for {\em all} dimensions $d\ge 3$, entangled Werner states~\cite{Werner:PRA:1989} exhibiting HTP can be found.
+Moreover, a family of rank-deficient states is provably useful or can have its teleportation power activated.
+We further provide the {\em first} proof-of-principle experimental demonstration of this activation process using entangled photon pairs, pushing the frontier of photonics teleportation experiments (see, e.g.,~\cite{Bouwmeester:1997aa,Boschi1998,Pan:PRL:1998,Furusawa706,Marcikic:2003aa,Ma:2012aa,Jin2010,Jiang2019,Luo:PRL:2019,Hu:PRL:2020}) in another direction.

-For {\em any} two qudit state $\rho$, determining its maximal teleportation fidelity $f(\rho)$ (and hence its usefulness) is {\em a priori} not trivial, as it requires one to perform an integral over all pure states according to the Haar measure.
-The seminal work of Horodecki {\em et.al.}~\cite{Horodecki}, however, established that $f(\rho)$ is monotonously related to its fully entangled fraction (FEF), $F_d(\rho)$, also called the singlet fraction, as
+For {\em any} two-qudit state $\rho$, determining its teleportation fidelity $f_d(\rho)$ and hence its usefulness is {\em a priori} not trivial as this requires an integration over all pure states $\ket{\psi}$ chosen uniformly from $\mathbb{C}^d$.
+However, $f_d(\rho)$ is known~\cite{Horodecki} to relate monotonically to the fully entangled fraction (FEF) of $\rho$, denoted by $F_d(\rho)$ as